stmDAO/smarterp-cai-evaluation/README.md

 # smarterp-cai-evaluation

-This repository contains materials and code used to evaluate the SmarTerp CAI system and some of the results obtained in the process.
+This repository contains materials and code used to evaluate the SmarTerp-CAI tool and some of the results obtained in the process.

 This evaluation is ongoing; *take any results cautiously as they are still provisional*, and more tests and revisions are needed.